homelessananpat/awesome-music-technology/README.md

 ## why tho?

-bc I've spent like 700k baht on college tuition fees for the **"music technology"** degree and i decided to ungatekeeping all of these learning resources for everyone so you dont have to geg
+bc I've spent like 700k baht(around 21k us dollars) on college tuition fees for the **"music technology"** degree and i decided to ungatekeeping all of these learning resources for everyone so you dont have to geg

 bc i personally believe that **education should be free and open source!**